 Kathy learned that these interim pastors were specifically trained for this purpose in a program offered through Montreat College in North Carolina.
 “I wanted to enroll,” said Kathy, “but of course I did not have the credentials.”
 Instead, she started to imagine her own training program for nonprofit interim leaders.

 “It really started as a manual,” Kathy said.
-“I was assembling resources that were helpful in analyzing the state of a nonprofit in transition such as financial scorecards, tools for program evaluation.
+“I was assembling resources that were helpful in analyzing the state of a nonprofit in transition such as financial scorecards and tools for program evaluation.
 There were whitepapers on interim leadership, but not much more.”

 In addition to assembling resources, Kathy was talking with current nonprofit executive directors about the differences between permanent and interim leadership.
 “Early on I knew I had to qualify people as interim executives based on their experience in nonprofit leadership positions and their skills in transitions and problem solving,” Kathy said.